 Wednesday, December 14, 2022, 1pm ET

-This webinar will focus on how to communicate about the success and lessons learned from CVI work.
-Panelists will discuss the importance of meaningful performance metrics, evaluation, and being able to tell the story of the impact of CVI strategies.
+This webinar will focus on how to develop successful Community Violence Intervention (CVI) programs through the use of data, performance metrics, and evaluation partnerships.
+Panelists will discuss the importance of employing meaningful performance metrics, engaging community members in evaluation activities, and telling the story of the impact of CVI strategies.

 Sustaining the CVI Ecosystem: Sources of funding for CVI strategies